 The VH Human Research Protection Program operates under the authority of the Organization policy "IRB Policies & Procedures for Human Subjects Research Protection IRB adopted by the VH Board on September 16, 2016 as amended from time to time.
 As stated in that policy, the operating procedures in this document "...serve as the governing procedures for the conduct and review of all human research conducted under the auspices of the IRB."
-The IRB Policy and these operating procedures are made available to all IRB investigators and research staff and are posted on the Vail Health Website.
+The IRB Policy and these operating procedures are made available to all IRB investigators and research staff and are posted on the Vail Health Website and under useful links in IRBManager.
+Policy changes are communicated via the monthly coordinator meetings, the quarterly HRPP newsletter, and posted on the VH website and under useful links in IRBManager.